cavra/RDBMS/README.md

 - [x] Program is well documented with clear, concise comments

 ## Notes
 This assignment is only partially complete.
 As of right now, all we have is the engine.
+Furthermore, we were unable to get JUnit, our testing framework, to work.
+So in the meantime, we have some sample tests in TestList.java.
+We will hope to have that fixed ASAP.